 Federal work-study is available to eligible students.
-If a student accepts federal work-study, they can earn money by working on campus to help with their educational expenses.
+If a student accepts federal work-study, they can earn money by working in a Federal Work-Study position to help with their educational expenses.

 - Second- and third-year students can work up to hours 20 per week during regular full-time enrollment.

-- The American Bar Association regulates employment during the first year of full-time enrollment in an ABA-approved law school.
-FWS is only offered to first-year students who show exceptional need.
-If approved a first-year student is limited to five work hours a week.
+- FWS is only offered to first-year students who show exceptional need.
+If approved, a first-year student is limited to five work hours a week.
 First-year part-time students are not subject to these work limitations and can work up to 40 hours per week.

 - FWS employees are paid twice per month.